hackoregon/linux-laptop-setup/README.md

     This takes a long time to install.
 You will probably have to watch it, because if the Linux package install takes long enough, it will pause wanting a `sudo` password entry.

 2. RStudio: type `./rstudio-desktop` to install the RStudio Desktop.
-Type `./rstudio-server` to install the RStudio Server.
-You don't need both but it won't hurt anything if you have both of them.

-    RStudio Server listens on IP address 0.0.0.0 port 8787.
-It's enabled and running by default.
-Use `ipconfig` to determine the IP address and browse to port 8787 from another machine.
-You'll log in with your regular Linux username and password.
-3. Virtual Machine Manager (64-bit VA only): The "native" Linux virtual machine hosting software is called Virtual Machine Manager.
+3. Virtual Machine Manager (64-bit VA bare metal only): The "native" Linux virtual machine hosting software is called Virtual Machine Manager.
 To install it, type `./virt-manager`.
 You will need to log out and back in again to join the `libvirtd` group.
 You will have a menu item added to start it.
-4. Docker hosting (64-bit or 64-bit VA only): If you want to run (or build) Docker images, install the Docker hosting with `./docker-hosting`.
+4. Docker hosting (64-bit or 64-bit VA, will run inside a guest machine): If you want to run (or build) Docker images, install the Docker hosting with `./docker-hosting`.
 You will need to log out and back in again to join the `docker` group.

 Bugs?
 Feature requests?
 Unclear documentation?
 ----------------------------------------------